EyeSeeTea/d2-tools/README.md

 ## Load testing

-Save a HAR file in a browser with the desired scenario to test.
+Save a HAR file in a browser (Chrome: Developer Tools -> Network tab -> Export HAR) with the desired scenario to test.
 Then create a configuration file with the scenarios:

 ```json
 [